vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 # Language Version

+As mentioned in
+[Introduction](https://vrurg.github.io/arfb-publication/01-introduction/),
-As it is mentioned in [Introduction](https://vrurg.github.io/arfb-publication/01-introduction/), Rakudo is not the Raku.
-It is as bothersome on this as I am myself.
-Every time when asked for the version it tells you that:
+Rakudo is not Raku.
+The compiler is as bothersome on this as I am myself.
+Every time when asked for the version it tells you the following:

 ```
 This is Rakudo version 2020.06 built on MoarVM version 2020.06